marshallshen/security_architecture_and_engineering/worm.md

 Watch the [Stuxnet TED talk](http://www.ted.com/talks/ralph_langner_cracking_stuxnet_a_21st_century_cyberweapon?language=en)

+* One of the most sophisticated known cyber attackers
 * Virus can be spread in form of worms
 * Major targets are developed countries